MatthewNichols/my-kanata-setup/README.md

 This is my [Kanata](https://github.com/matt-nichols/my-kanata-setup) config and other associated files.

 ## Sections
-- autoshit-generator: This has a script that generates a Kanata config file that can setup "autoshift", i.e. automatically emitting the shift modifier key when the key is long pressed.
+- autoshift-generator: This has a script that generates a Kanata config file that can setup "autoshift", i.e. automatically emitting the shift modifier key when the key is long pressed.
 This is based on [this discussion](https://github.com/jtroo/kanata/discussions/470
 Run the script with
 ```
 python3 ./autoshift-generator/generate-autoshift-config.py > ./config-sections/autoshift-defalias.kbd